mmbman/Katagiri/1980-07-11-Karma-As-Energy-Emptiness.md

 [For example, if] you say, “I cannot continue to go to school, because school is really dumb.”
 So you are skeptical: “Can I stay in school or not?”
 But if you are skeptical, all things become skeptical, so you cannot take one step forward.
 Or, even though you have big doubts, [if] consciously you tell yourself, “I can do it.
 I will do it.”
 That’s great!
 Because these twelve causations tell us: karma, ignorance, and consciousness, and next the human world comes up.
 So that’s why it is very important.

-Dogen Zenji also says, “Even right before you die, you should chant the triple treasure: ‘I take refuge in the Buddha, I take refuge in the dharma, I take refuge in the sangha.’”
+Dōgen Zenji also says, “Even right before you die, you should chant the triple treasure: ‘I take refuge in the Buddha, I take refuge in the dharma, I take refuge in the sangha.’”
 That moment or short period of time is very important; that moment is really great, huge.
 In Buddhism, one moment is today, it is yesterday, it is tomorrow; that moment really guides you to connect with yesterday and tomorrow, and also the future.
 That’s why right now, right here, [say] “I will.”
 This moment is very important.
 And then next you can get the mainspring for entering the gate of the human world, [...] the samsaric world.
 You can do it!

 And then from this point, karma is going on constantly.
 Without karma, you cannot exist in this world.
 You cannot have hope and *[unintelligible]*.
 Karma gives you hope, and also living in this world, and living in the next world, and the next world after next world.
 Constantly we can get into the gate of the human world.